cyberkunju/FloraSeven/README.md

 ## 📋 Overview

-FloraSeven is a sophisticated, scalable Internet of Things (IoT) ecosystem designed for precision monitoring and automated care of high-value and sensitive plants in controlled environments such as greenhouses.
+FloraSeven is a scalable Internet of Things (IoT) ecosystem designed for precision monitoring and automated care of high-value and sensitive plants in controlled environments such as greenhouses.
 The system leverages a modular architecture comprising wireless, battery-powered sensor nodes and a central intelligent hub.
 It integrates multi-modal data sensing (soil, water, and atmospheric parameters) with AI-powered visual diagnostics to provide a holistic and actionable assessment of plant health.

 A cross-platform mobile application, connected via a cloud-ready backend, facilitates real-time remote monitoring, configuration, and control, demonstrating a complete, end-to-end solution for modern smart agriculture and precision horticulture.